Contrast

 Sound 8

-The visual style is what drew me to Contrast but the clever puzzles and wonderful atmosphere is what kept me playing.
-Each new location was genuinely interesting to explore and the concept of switching between 3D and 2D planes mean you have to think out of the box sometimes.
-The latest patch fixed most of the launch issues and the result is an entertaining and memorable experience.
+The visual style drew us to Contrast, but the clever puzzles and wonderful atmosphere kept us playing.
+Each new location was genuinely interesting to explore, and the concept of switching between 3D and 2D planes means you have to think out of the box sometimes.
+After release, the game also received a major patch that fixed most of the launch issues, resulting in an entertaining and memorable experience.

 Gameplay: Switching between 3D and 2D to solve puzzles is a unique and interesting twist.